 The costs of attending college continue to rise each year for both public and private colleges and universities.
-The average tuition and fees at a public in-state college was $9,687 and at or private schools it $35,087 for the 2020-21 school year.
+In 2023, average annual tuition and fees came to $9,377 at public in-state colleges, and $38,768 at private universities.
 Obtaining financial aid is one way students can afford to attend college.

 One common type of financial aid is called gift aid and typically comes in the form of federal and state grants and a wide range of scholarships that are given by private donors, foundations, non-profit organizations and even the universities themselves.

 These grants and scholarships do not have to be paid back, which is helpful for students who are on a tight budget or are considering obtaining a graduate degree.